 - Force Injuries

 A head strike is not the only thing that can inflict severe damage to the brain.
 Force injuries that exert themselves on the body can cause the brain to rattle around inside the skull.
 When it moves around, it may become bruised and swell.
 Small pieces may begin to hemorrhage or bleed, an event that, if not stopped soon enough, may result in a stroke.
 Permanent damage and even death may come from a stroke event.
 Thus, a car accident that doesn’t seem to cause any immediate indication of a traumatic brain injury may warrant a trip to the hospital just in case.

 - Oxygen Deprivation

 The brain needs oxygen to function.
 When it does not get enough oxygen, it may begin to shut down.
 Traumatic brain injuries may happen in situations where the brain is oxygen-deprived.
 This can happen as the result of a drawing, a car accident that blocks the airway, or even a birth injury where the baby is not delivered quickly enough.

 Damage to the head may require extensive care and rehabilitation.
 A brain injury lawyer may help you get whatever is needed.
-If you have endured a brain injury and believe that you might need legal help or advice for your injury, you should call a brain injury lawyer from a law firm like Kamper & Estrada, PLLC.
-Contacting a professional can assist you with understanding your rights if you’ve been a victim of a brain injury.
+If you have endured a brain injury and believe that you might need legal help or advice for your injury, contact a professional can assist you with understanding your rights if you’ve been a victim of a brain injury.